 ‘Make sure the patient has all the accompaniments salt, pepper, butter and add flowers in tiny posies in small low vases which cannot be knocked over, or single blooms such as roses which can be tucked into the table napkin.’

 Oh great.
-The school gardener with love me as his borders are raided for the posies to plonk on the bloody tray.
+The school gardener will love me as his borders are raided for the posies to plonk on the bloody tray.
 Perhaps they can snap off some rose buds as they walk to school.

 The CSE exam has one more rocky horror story for them to practice.
 We have to wash and starch a traycloth using powdered starch, blended with cold water and then boiling water.
 I can’t bear the screams of shock as they discover, once again we are practising homecrafts from a museum age.